microsoft/surface-duo-sdk-samples-flutter/starter_sample/README.md

 # duo_flutter_sample

-This is the basic starter application moified to use the Surface Duo SDK and surface the information in the Flutter application.
+This is the basic starter application modified to use the Surface Duo SDK and surface the information in the Flutter application.

 ## Getting Started